chenyaofo/developing-sedna-extensions/cloud_edge_collaborative_inference/README.md

 cd directory `k8s_resources` and `kubectl kustomize ./`

-Tips for debugging: you can use `kustomize build ./` to render the actual K8S resources
+Tips for debugging: you can use `kustomize build ./` to render the actual K8S resources.

+Please pay attention to the nodes allocated for "cloud" and "edge" workloads (field `nodeName` in `joininference.yaml`).